Variable Window

 .

-The variables window shows the following columns:
+The variable window contains the following columns:

 -

-Variable Name;
+Variable name;

 -